verificatum/verificatum-vjsc/README.md

-          VERIFICATUM JAVASCRIPT CRYPTOGRAPHY LIBRARY (VJSC)
+# Verificatum JavaScript Cryptography Library (VJSC)

-              (DO NOT EDIT!
-Generated file, see Makefile.)
+*DO NOT EDIT!
+This file is generated.
+See Makefile.*

 This library provides the cryptographic routines needed by an electronic voting client implemented in Javascript.
 It is documented